marijnh/Eloquent-JavaScript/18_http.md

 {{index "select (HTML tag)", "options property", "selected attribute"}}

 The `<option>` tags for a `<select>` field can be accessed as an array-like object through the field's `options` property.
 Each option has a property called `selected`, which indicates whether that option is currently selected.
 The property can also be written to select or deselect an option.

 {{index "multiple attribute", "binary number"}}

-The following example extracts the selected values from a `multiple` select field and uses them to compose a binary number from individual bits.
+This example extracts the selected values from a `multiple` select field and uses them to compose a binary number from individual bits.
 Hold Ctrl (or Command on a Mac) to select multiple options.

 ```{lang: "text/html"}
 <select multiple>